schollz/croc/README.md

 Status"></a>
 </p>

 `croc` is a tool that allows any two computers to simply and securely transfer files and folders.
-AFAIK, *croc* is the only CLI file-transfer tool does **all** of the following:
+AFAIK, *croc* is the only CLI file-transfer tool that does **all** of the following:

 - allows **any two computers** to transfer data (using a relay)
 - provides **end-to-end encryption** (using PAKE)